linux-lock/bpflock/README.md

 Examples:

-* Deny direct and indirect access for all processes:
+* Deny direct and indirect access to a running kernel image for all processes:
   ```bash
   sudo kimg -p deny
   ```

-* All access is allowed:
+* kernel image access is allowed:
   ```bash
   sudo kimg -p none
   ```